 Available food standards are mostly adopted from Codex and other International Standards.
-The Ghana Standards Authority (GSA) has developed some local standards.
-However, a lot needs to be done through extensive research and gathering of data.
+The Ghana Standards Authority (GSA) has developed some local standards. however, a lot needs to be done through extensive research and gathering of data.

-research and gathering of data.

-Scientists and regulators need to

-do more in order to establish national

-standards for local foods.
+Scientists and regulators need to do more in order to establish national Standards for local foods.

 The Food and Drugs Authority (FDA) also works extensively to ensure food safety.
-The FDA, together

-Scientists and regulators need to do more in order to establish national standards for local foods. with other stakeholders, has a draft Food safety Policy aimed at streamlining various legislations that govern food safety in the country, building the capacity of all institutions involved in food-safety management, strengthening inspections and laboratory services as well as import control.
+The FDA, together with other stakeholders, has a draft Food safety Policy aimed at streamlining various legislations that govern food safety in the country, building the capacity of all institutions involved in food-safety management, strengthening inspections and laboratory services as well as import control.